Financial Preparation for Your Business

 Oppositely, an S corporation is not a separate taxable entity where federal and state income taxes are involved.
 The shareholders of an S corporation are required to pay a share of the income and gain that comes about by their company, and may be able to offset their other income with the help of the entity.
-The RMG team must play a large role in deciding whether or not your business is actually an S corporation, since not all corporations are eligible to hold the title.
+The RMG executive team must play a large role in deciding whether or not your business is actually an S corporation, since not all corporations are eligible to hold the title.

 Navigating Limited Liability Companies

 Most commonly referred to as an LLC, limited liability companies are not a separate taxable entity for most federal and state incomes taxes, but if it only contains one member, then it’s usually treated as a sole proprietorship.
 Any LLC that has more than one member requires a tax on each person’s share of the company’s income and gain.
 As with an S corporation, an LLC may be able to use the entity’s losses to offset other income.